migtools/mig-operator/docs/usage/DebugView.md

 ## Troubleshooting a Migration with the Debug View

-In the tree view, look for resources with "Warning" or "Failed" status.
+In the tree view, look for resources with **Warning** or **Failed** state.
 You should be able to understand which elements of the migration had problems at a glance.

 If you see a resource of interest, you can view the logs, JSON, and associated events using the buttons in the kebab menu.